 Establishing record-keeping policies

-• Align document retention policies with ATO requirements, keeping records for typically a minimum of five years.
+• Align document retention policies with industry requirements, keeping records for typically a minimum of five years.

 • Develop internal protocols for digital file storage, including secure backups and version control.